 Participants may contribute a portion of their annual compensation as pre-tax contributions, as defined in the Plan, up to the maximum amount allowed by the Internal Revenue Code.
 In addition, the Plan also allows for Roth after-tax contributions.
 Participants who have attained age 50 before the end of the Plan year are eligible to make catch-up contributions.
 Participants may also contribute amounts representing distributions from other qualified defined benefit or defined contribution plans, as well as Individual Retirement Accounts.
 In 2009, the Plan Sponsor elected safe harbor status.
 Under this status, the Plan Sponsor contributes a safe harbor match in an amount equal to 100% of the first 3% and 50% of the second 3% of base compensation that a participant contributes to the Plan.
 Effective January 1, 2010, the Plan Sponsor discontinued safe harbor status and elected to suspend all matching contributions.
+Effective January 1, 2013, the Plan Sponsor implemented a safe harbor matching contribution of 100% of the first 3% and 50% of the second 2% of base compensation that a participant contributes to the Plan.

 Participants direct the investment of contributions into various investment options offered by the Plan.
 The Plan currently offers various mutual funds, a money market fund and Macatawa Bank Corporation common stock as investment options for participants.
 Contributions are subject to certain limitations.